 Here’s a step by step strategy that will help you or anyone who wants to start or restart a fresh as a freelance or contract consultant and ensure you are paid in full for your work and skills.

-- Pick Your Market Where You Can Sell Your Expertise
+Step 1: Pick Your Market Where You Can Sell Your Expertise

 We know a lot of people who do a job they know nothing about or who sell knowledge online on topics they actually are clueless about.
-And they get paid very less, ofcourse.
+And they get paid very less, of course.

 Therefore if you want to be a successful freelance consultant you have to choose an area or niche where you actually have measurable and commendable expertise.

 You have to devote quality time and energy to build vast knowledge on the subject or skill.
-Having said that you don’t need a complete graduation degree on the subject; a part time course orinternship with reputed brand or person will do good to you.
+Having said that you don’t need a complete graduation degree on the subject; a part time course or internship with reputed brand or person will do good to you.

 There are many e-courses or online coaching classes that will help you broaden your skills.
 However, if you already are considered an expert in a niche you can choose it to pursue further.

-- Set a Platform To Attract Clients
+Step 2: Set A Platform To Attract Clients

 After this you will require a medium or platform through which you can present your skills and attract clients.
 A website will be the ultimate choice for this purpose.
 While setting up a website could be one of the easiest parts, the contents and the maintenance could be a tad bit tedious.
 But down the line buddy, the result will bear sweet fruits.